yan-duarte/yan-duarte.github.io/_posts/2016-07-02-Assignment1.md

 Hypothesis:

   - Does the sugar consumption has some relation with the incidence of breast cancer?
+  - Does the food consumption quantity has some relation with the incidence of breast cancer?
   - Does the Cholesterol in blood has some relation with the incidence of breast cancer?

 As we see in the review, a good alimentation can be a determining factor to avoid this disease.
 I believe that this topics have a strong correlation.